penumbra-zone/web/docs/spinning-up-locally.md

 pnpm dev
 ```

-This will spin up both the webapp and extension on different ports.
+This will spin up both _minifront_ and the node status page on different ports.
+The extension will appear in its 'dist' directory and must be loaded manually.

 ### Running extension code from repo